 Multi Event Day Track Passes Cancellation Policy: All SCDA events are offered on a first come, first served basis.
 Our events run rain or shine.
 Refunds are not available.
 If transferred to another event more than 3 weeks in advance, no penalty will apply.
 Cancellations between two to three weeks prior to event date forfeit 50% of total amount, remaining 50% will be stored as credit valid towards another event, but must all be used in the current year.
 No shows on the day of the event, as well as cancellations within two weeks of the event date forfeit the total amount.

 To put you all at ease from a financial standpoint, we have modified our transfer policy in case of any cancellations due to the coronavirus.
-In the event that we have to cancel an event or you have been infected, experiencing symptoms or have had close contact with anyone contaminated by virus, we will transfer your fee to a future event in the same year.
+In the event that we have to cancel an event or you have been infected with proof of a positive PCR test, we will transfer your fee to a future event in the same year.